UsaidAzeem/story2tts/README.md

 Ensure that all the dependencies are installed in your Python environment for the system to function correctly.

 The gRPC server and Gradio front-end can be customized to suit your needs.

+### Shorter/Faster version for low-end GPUs

+Tachotron 2 for faster TTS in low resource environments.
+Currently, it has to be run seperately with disjoint APIs.
+Will add model switching capabilities in a singular web app.